myriadrf/LimePSB-RPCM/docs/v1.3/index.rst

 * RJ45 socket is an alternative way to supply the LimePSB RPCM board.
 Make sure PoE+ (802.3at) class 4 compliant power source is used.
 * Barrel connector (9-14V 2A) also may be used to power LimePSB RPCM board.

-To keep RTC running when board power is disconnected lithium coin cell 3V CR1220 battery must be inserted into BATT1 battery holder.
+To keep on board RTC running and enable GNSS hardware backup mode when board power is disconnected lithium coin cell 3V CR1220 battery must be inserted into BATT1 battery holder.

 References
 ----------